bojand/talks/slides/2017-04-practical-promises/practical-promises.md

 ### Why this talk?
 Why now?

 * Promises have been in browser and Node for 2 years
-* Most devs still prefer callbacks
+* Most developers still prefer callbacks
 * Modules with Promise based API's are still an exception

 NOTES:
 _[2 minutes]_

+- Promises have been in browser and Node for 2 years, yet I think there still seems to be this aversion or at least lack of will to adopt them and use them.
-* Node core API is still Prmose-based and maps nicely to underlying v8 platform
+- This is due partly to technical reasons.
+Node core API is callback-based because maps nicely to underlying v8 platform, and so since it's the root API that everyone has to use, the paradigm carries through into the user land.
+- But Promise-based Node will come eventually.
-* `XHR` is callback based, and `fetch()` adoption lagging
+- Similarly `XHR` and ajax is event / callback based, and `fetch()` adoption lagging
-* Bluebird and Q still popular Promise libraries, which just leads to fragmantation
+- Bluebird and Q still popular Promise libraries, which just leads to fragmantation, which will only cause problems in future
-* Also async / await only works with native Promises
-* Express still order of magnitude more popular than Koa, the Promise-based spiritual successor to Express.
+- Express still order of magnitude more popular than Koa, the Promise-based spiritual successor to Express.
-* Technical and comminity issue
+- Technical and comminity issues

 =====